ovh/docs/pages/platform/metrics/metrics_opentsdb/guide.fr-fr.md

 ![menu](images/grafana-opentsdb-query.png){.thumbnail}

-You can put your metriucs into the `Metric name` field.
+You can put your metrics into the `Metric name` field.

 If you see too much variations and precision on your graph, decrease the `Down sample` interval. if your graaph is too blur, increase the `Down sample` interval.